David Carlucci: Legislation

 In 2016, Carlucci sponsored a bill to review the precautions at rail crossings after deadly accidents which would later be signed into law by Governor Cuomo.
 Carlucci illustrated in a statement "We need to seriously examine why the number of crossing accidents has increased in New York, and what we can do to fix them as soon as possible."

-David Carlucci called for renewed investment to restore the Vanderbilt-Budke House & adjacent Farmhouse on the Traphagen property in Clarkstown.
+Carlucci called for renewed investment to restore the Vanderbilt-Budke House & adjacent Farmhouse on the Traphagen property in Clarkstown.

-In 2017, David Carlucci sponsored legislation banning tobacco discounts coupons in New York State.
-"Time and time again, we've seen that as prices go up for tobacco products, the usage declines," Carlucci said Monday. "(Coupons and discounts) are a way for big tobacco companies to get around the high prices of cigarettes."
+In 2017, Carlucci sponsored legislation banning tobacco discounts coupons in New York State.
+"Time and time again, we've seen that as prices go up for tobacco products, the usage declines," Carlucci said Monday. "[Coupons and discounts] are a way for big tobacco companies to get around the high prices of cigarettes."